docsforadobe/illustrator-scripting-guide/docs/scripting/workingWithObjects.md

 ## Selected objects

 Sometimes, you want to write scripts that act on the currently selected object or objects.
-For example, you might want to apply formatting to selected text or change a selected path’s shape.
+For example, you might want to apply formatting to selected text or change a selected path's shape.

 ### Selecting Text